moshen/jekyll-asset_bundler/README.md

     - https://cdnjs.cloudflare.com/ajax/libs/backbone.js/0.9.2/backbone-min.js
     - /js/my_local_javascript.js
     {% endbundle %}

+Remote assets will be cached in the `_asset_bundler_cache` folder (in the same directory as your `_plugins` folder).
+If you want to regenerate cached items, delete the cache folder.

 The `bundle` tag will concatenate the provided scripts and compress them (if desired), making a hash of the new file to use